 The remuneration of the directors who provided qualifying services to the Group is set out below.
 All of the directors were remunerated by the Group during both years.
-None of the directors (2021 two) were remunerated directly by the Company.
+All of the directors (2021 all) were remunerated directly by the Company.

-£000 £000

-Aggregate remuneration in respect of qualifying services 1,310 1,465

-Number of directors who exercised share options 1 1

-Number of directors who received shares under a long-term incentive scheme 1 1

-Highest paid director 2022 £000 2021 £000

-Aggregate remuneration 1,059 1,348

-Accrued pension benefit 152 142
+2022 £000 2021 £000 Aggregate remuneration in respect of qualifying services 911 1,051 Aggregate contributions to a defined contribution pension scheme 20 20 Aggregate compensation for loss of office - 176 Number of directors who exercised share options 3 4 Number of directors who received shares under a long-term incentive scheme 2 3 Number of directors accruing retirements benefits under a defined benefit scheme 1 3 Number of directors accruing retirement benefits under a defined contribution scheme 1 1 Highest paid director 2022 £000 2021 £000 Aggregate remuneration 353 425 Accrued pension benefit 71 69

-$[\]hbox{(i)} \quad \hbox{The highest paid director received a benefit under a long-term share incentive scheme in both years. } \\$
+(i) The highest paid director received a benefit under a long-term share incentive scheme in both years.